 WARHAMMER 40K DARKTIDE RELEASE DATE

-Warhammer 40K: Darktide is scheduled to be released for PC and Xbox Series X/S in 2021.
+It’s still slated to be released for PC and Xbox Series X/S.

 WARHAMMER 40K DARKTIDE TRAILER